 In fact, there are even collectors out there who try to acquire PSA 1 through to 10 (albeit usually only for the holographic cards).

-Ultimately though, the age, rarity, declining population of raw variants and sheer nostalgic value make buying 1st Edition WOTC Pokemon cards a great place to start.
+Ultimately though, the age, rarity, declining population of raw variants and sheer nostalgic value make buying 1st Edition WOTC Pokemon cards on eBay a great place to start.

 2. Misprint, Miscut & Error Pokemon Cards